-“I didn’t want an epidural at all . . . but I decided at the last minute to get one as labor was making me puke and I’m so glad that I got it because I ended up having emergency C-section.
-They were then able to change the meds and I was able to stay awake the whole time during surgery.”
+“I didn’t want an epidural at all . . . but I decided at the last minute to get one as labor was making me puke, and I’m so glad that I got it because I ended up having an emergency C-section.
+They were then able to change the meds, and I was able to stay awake the whole time during surgery.”
 An epidural provides easy access in case of an emergency surgical birth.
 But if an emergency C-section is necessary and you don’t have an epidural, you may receive a spinal block.
-This is a shot that is done in your lower back that can keep you awake during your baby’s birth but numb your lower body and extremities.
-Some situations are too emergent and general anesthesia is necessary.
+This is a shot done in your lower back that can keep you awake during your baby’s birth but numb your lower body and extremities.
+Some situations are too emergent, and general anesthesia is necessary.

 25. “I wish I knew that it could make your labor so much longer.”

 Some women have reported their contractions slowing down after receiving an epidural, which then causes them to need Pitocin to pick up the frequency and intensity of contractions.